Guo Songtao: Early career

 Guo was born in Xiangyin, Hunan in 1818.
 As a young man, Guo studied at the Yuelu Academy in Changsha, where he befriended Zeng Guofan.
 In 1847, Guo was awarded the highest degree in the imperial exams and soon afterwards he became a bachelor in the Hanlin Academy.
 In 1853, he was called to assist Zeng Guofan in joining the Xiang Army to suppress the Taiping Rebellion in their native province of Hunan.
 During the suppression of the Taipings Rebellion, Guo distinguished himself as a prominent advocate of the local likin tax as a means of financing the campaigns.
 In 1852 his forces recaptured Nanchang, Jiangxi from Taiping forces.
 He later also assisted Li Hongzhang's Huai Army in their campaigns against rebels in the Anhui province.

 He called for foreign languages to be taught at a government school in 1859.

 Diplomatic service

 Guo became an important member of China's Self-Strengthening Movement in the 1860s and 70s and distinguished himself for his advocacy of a moderate and peaceful foreign policy.
 Guo became the first Qing minister to be stationed in a western country.
 He served as Minister to Britain and Minister to France from 1877 through 1879 as part of the United Kingdom's demands after the Margary Affair for an Imperial commissioner to be posted to Britain.
 In 1877 the English artist Walter Goodman was commissioned to paint his portrait, exhibited that year at the Royal Academy and later at the Walker Art Gallery in Liverpool.
 The whereabouts of this painting is unknown but a photograph taken of it at the time is in a private collection in England.
+That same year, he authored his Shixi jicheng (使西紀程 Record of an envoy to the West), in which he expressed admiration for Western political institutions, writing that 'The kingdoms of Europe date back for some 2,000 years.
+Their governmental and educational systems are well-ordered, enlightened, and methodical'.